Open-Colleges/code-challenge/README.md

 The user should be able to:
 - Search for a location, and see the thumbnails of the first 10 photos available for that location.
 Navigation should be available to get the next 10 photos
 - Perform the search either by entering latitude and longitude, or selecting a location from a preset list.
 Locations in the preset list should be represented by a human-readable name.
-- Add entries to the preset list by supplying a longitude, latitude and name.
-This list should be stored in the app's temporary storage or local storage.
+- Add entries to the preset list by supplying a longitude, latitude and name. **This list should be stored in the backend.
-- Add photos in a search result to a favourites list.
-This list should be stored in the app's temporary storage or local/session storage for example.
+- Add photos in a search result to a favourites list. **This list should be stored in the backend.
 - View thumbnails of the photos in the favourite list

-**You do not need to provide individual user profiles, logins or store favourites on a per-user basis.
-Assume a single-user system.
+- Your frontend should not connect to Flickr API directly.

 ## What we are looking for
 How you design and structure an application given a set of requirements.